Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Examples of application

 \subsection{Expanding map with several absolutely continuous invariant pro\-ba\-bi\-li\-ty measures}

-We present the construction of a $C^1$-expanding map $f:S^1\rightarrow S^1$ that has several SRB-Like measures.
-Moreover, such measures are absolutely continuous with respect to Lebesgue measure (which in particular means that $f$ does not belong to a $C^1$ generic subset of $C^1(M,M)$, see \cite{AB06}).
+We present the construction of a $C^1$-expanding map $f:\sS^1\rightarrow\sS^1$ which is not of class $C^{1+\epsilon}$ for any $0<\epsilon<1$ and that has several SRB-like measures.
+Moreover, such measures are absolutely continuous with respect to Lebesgue measure (such $f$ does not belong to the $C^1$ generic subset of $C^1(M,M)$ found in \cite{AB06}).